Connection Profiles

 Creating a Centralized Connection Profile

-This procedure describes how to create a centralized connection profile, which is created in the Configuration domain, stored in the Control-M/EM database, and available to all Agents in your environment.
+This procedure describes how to create a centralized connection profile, which is stored in the Control-M/EM database, and available to all Agents in your environment.
 Centralized connection profiles eliminate the need to duplicate connection profiles on each Agent.

 Begin